New aluminium windows can also make your home quieter, more attractive, and less drafty – and they don’t need painting like wood frame windows.

 It is important to consider the location of your property and what energy ratings might be needed.
 If have DA (Development Application) the BASIX (Building Sustainability Index) Report will detail the required performance of each exterior window or door.
 There may be significant differences between window brands and window types.
 We encourage you to look at window ratings to find appropriate characteristics that apply to where you live.

-Today, let’s examine the style options available for most common aluminium window settings.
+Today, let’s examine the style options available for the most common aluminium window settings.

 Sliders have advantages compared to other window types: